OUR ENVIRONMENTAL IMPACT

 Our method focuses on producing fewer but higher quality products, thus differentiating ourselves from the logic of massive industrial production, where quantity is fundamental.

 The careful design of a simple and minimal construction allows the optimization of materials, components and processes.
 This reduces excess materials and wastes, including energy.
-There is less space for errors in both the supply chain and production, and ultimately our snowboards will be easier to repair if necessary.
+There is less space for errors in both the supply chain and production, ultimately meaning our snowboards will be easier to repair if necessary.

 No less important is the decision of not having several collections year after year.
 This allows us to avoid product seasonality and related problems, like producing boards in excess, with the risk of them never being used.